indutny/blog.ng/src/e.uv-link-t.md

   [uv_http_t][12]

-Note that all these projects, including [uv_link_t][9] itself are supposed to be built with a [gypkg][14], which is a subject for some future blog post.
+Note that all these projects, including [uv_link_t][9] itself are supposed to be built with a [gypkg][14], which is a subject for a future blog post.

 ## API